Whop42/LinuxConvert/README.md

 ## Notes

 - 7/6/23: there's probably a lot of weird bugs w/ refactored things getting imported. good luck, future me that can run this all.
+- 7/6/23: the checking/installation/etc should be able to be run in chunks (ex. everything copies at once, everything installs at once)